21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/concurrent_futures.md

 ```
 If this python job is submitted to the PBS job queue, it will take roughly 4:15 seconds to compute 10 days.
 The total memory usage is 153 Gb, which suggests each parallel process consumes about 15 Gb.
 So on a `normal` PBS node, we can only use about 13 cores before we risk running out of memory (190/15 = 12.6).

-Using 13 cores, 28 days of data (i.e. all of February) can be computed in 10 minutes and consumes about 170 Gb.
+Using 13 cores, 28 days of data (i.e. all of February) can be computed in 10 minutes, consuming 170 Gb of memory.
 This is because we can only process 13 days at once.
 If you attempt to use more cores, you will exceed the shared memory capacity of a `normal` node.

 Of course, you could run the job on a `hugemem` or `megamem` node.
 This could allow you to use all 96 threads in parallel (remember each `gadi` core contains two threads ).
 96 threads times 15 Gb = 1.44 Tb.
 So the entire job could squeeze into the `hugemem` queue, but it would definitely fit in the `megamem` queue.

 Using this strategy could process an entire year of data (365 days) in a matter of minutes. i.e. 96 threads would process 96 days in parallel, so 365 days would take roughly (365/96) = 3.8 * 4 = 15 minutes.
 So a single job submitted to the `hugemem` or `megamem` queue could process a decade of data in under 3 hours.

 To find out more about the `hugemem` and `megamem` queues, see [here](https://opus.nci.org.au/spaces/Help/pages/90308823/Queue+Limits).
-Note these queues are more expensive than the `normal` queues in terms of charge rates per hour, and you may have to wait longer in the queue for your job to process.
+Note these queues are more expensive than the `normal` queues in terms of charge rates per hour (Service Units), and you may have to wait longer in the queue for your job to process.
 But they are a useful options for tasks that aren't overly repetitive.

 This is a very simple invocation of `concurrent.futures`.
-If you were submitting thousands of tasks over the course of several hours, a more rigorous application could track the process of each job, and keep a list of jobs that failed etc.
+If you were submitting thousands of tasks over the course of several hours, a more rigorous application could track the process of each job, and keep a list of jobs that failed etc. For now, the status of each process is contained within the `futures` dictionary.

 Another option is to reduce the memory overhead of a single day's computations, so we can squeeze more processes onto the `normal` node.
 Simple steps such as
 - Only loading the required dataset variables from disk